The 32D 'Red Arrow' Veteran Association

 The morning of 1 October

-found the 63D Brigade holding the entire front line,
+found the 63D Brigade holding the entire front line that had been

-to secure better positions, and they pushed through the village to a point
+positions, and they pushed through the village to a point about one-half

 On 3 October, in